Tarekwael1/AWS-Project/README.md

 * Sagemaker.
 * AWS Glue.
 * SNS.
-* Cloudwatch Events.
+* CloudWatch Events.
 * RDS.

 ![Design](https://github.com/user-attachments/assets/90899ed7-17b8-4163-82cd-f7c4e64e5e33)

 # IAM Roles:

-* Give the Lambda functions permissions to connect with other services and complete their missions correctly.
+* Give the other services functions permissions to connect with other services and complete their missions correctly.
-  1. Lambda_login.py: This function needs the permission of connected with RDS to read the data only.
+  1. Lambda_login.py: This function requires permission to connect to RDS to read the data only.
      * AmazonRDSReadOnlyAccess.
-  2. Lambda_Registeration.py: This function needs the permission of connected with RDS to write the data only.
+  2. Lambda_Registeration.py: This function requires permission to connect with RDS to write the data only.
      * AmazonRDSWriteOnlyAccess.
-  3. Dashboard_start.py: This function needs the permission of connected with RDS to read data only.
+  3. Dashboard_start.py: This function requires permission to connect to RDS to read data only.
      * AmazonRDSReadOnlyAccess.
-  4. Setup_plate.py: This function needs the permission of connected with RDS to write new data only.
+  4. Setup_plate.py: This function orders permission to connect with RDS to write new data only.
      * AmazonRDSWriteOnlyAccess.
-  5. Delete_plate.py: This function needs the permission of connected with RDS to write data only.
+  5. Delete_plate.py: This function orders permission to connect with RDS to write data only.
      * AmazonRDSWriteOnlyAccess.
-  6. Start_Stop_EC2.py: This function needs the permissions of connected with RDS and EC2, and SNS permissions.
+  6. Start_Stop_EC2.py: This function asks permissions to connect with RDS and EC2, and SNS permissions.
      * AmazonSNSFullAccess.
      * AmazonRDSWriteOnlyAccess.
      * AmazonSSMFullAccess.
-  7. Disease_detection_Runner.py: This function needs the permissions of connected with RDS and EC2, and SNS permissions.
+  7. Disease_detection_Runner.py: This function asks permissions to connect to RDS and EC2, and SNS permissions.
      * AmazonSNSFullAccess.
      * AmazonRDSWriteOnlyAccess.
      * AmazonSSMFullAccess.
-  8. Get_disease_Images.py: This function needs the permissions of connected with RDS to read data.
+  8. Get_disease_Images.py: This function calls permissions to connect with RDS to read data.
      * AmazonRDSReadOnlyAccess.
-  9. Delete_disease_Images.py: This function needs the permissions of connected with RDS to read and write, and permissions of S3.
+  9. Delete_disease_Images.py: This function calls permissions to connect with RDS to read and write, and permissions for S3.
      * AmazonS3FullAccess.
      * AmazonRDSFullAccess.
-  10. RL_Data_Filter.py: This function needs the permissions of connected with RDS to read and write, and permissions of S3.
+  10. RL_Data_Filter.py: This function needs the permissions to connect to RDS to read and write, and permissions for S3.
       * AmazonS3FullAccess.
       * AmazonRDSFullAccess.
-  11. RPI_Data.py: This function needs the permissions of connected with RDS to write data.
+  11. RPI_Data.py: This function needs the permissions of connected to RDS to write data.
       * AmazonRDSWriteOnlyAccess.

 # RDS

-This is the storage database for the whole system, and we connected with it to a local server, like Mysql server to make the work easier.
+This is the storage database for the whole system, and we connected it to a local server, like a MySQL server, to make the work easier.

-# Nat Gateway
+# NAT Gateway

-This service make the connection with the Internet easy for private subnets, so we used it to give the private subnets the access to the internet.
+This service makes the connection with the Internet easy for private subnets, so we used it to give the private subnets access to the Internet.

-*To notice: Any Nat Gateway requires Elastic IP.
+*To notice: Any NAT Gateway requires an Elastic IP.

 # Security Groups

-The gard of the VPC, which check the whole communications to and from the VPC via the IP.
+The guard of the VPC, which checks the whole communications to and from the VPC via the IP.

-1. RDS: Needs the connection with Lambda, EC2, and local server.
+1. RDS: Needs the connection with Lambda, EC2, and the local server.

    * Inbound:
      * MYSQL/Aurora   TCP     3306    from the security group of the Lambda, EC2, or your local IP.